MicrosoftDocs/azure-devops-docs/docs/accounts/create-account-msa-or-work-student.md

 ---
-title: Create your VSTS account with a Microsoft account or a work/school/organization account
+title: Create a VSTS account with a Microsoft account or a work/organization account
 description: Create your VSTS account with a personal Microsoft account or a work/school/organization account ms.topic: get-started-article ms.prod: vs-devops-alm